iamheisenburger/SubWise-Email-Detection-Logic/COST_SAFETY_AND_UNIT_ECONOMICS.md

 ## Endpoint-Level Protections (New)

 - Debug endpoints can be globally disabled:
-  - Flag: `systemSettings.debugQueriesDisabled = true`
+  - Flag: `systemSettings.debugQueriesDisabled = true` (set via admin control)
   - Effect: read-only debug/status queries return a minimal response and do no heavy work.
-- Server-side throttle (reference implementation in app repo):
+- Server-side throttle for high-frequency polling:
   - Minimum interval per user per endpoint: `systemSettings.minDebugPollIntervalMs` (default 60s).
-  - Intended for:
+  - Enforced in:
     - `scanning/orchestrator:getScanProgress`
     - `adminQueries:getUserDetectionCandidates`
     - `diagnostics:getScanDiagnostics`
-  - Implementation detail: short‑lived “rateLimit” token (distributedLocks) used to gate rapid polling.
+  - Implementation detail: a short-lived lock is used as a per-user/endpoint token; repeated calls within the window are rejected.
 - Operational rule:
   - DO NOT run continuous CLI/watch loops.
 Use ad‑hoc checks or ≥5‑minute polling only during an active scan.
   - If rapid polling is detected, set `debugQueriesDisabled=true` immediately.